Smithaker10/MASS_Customer-Segmentation-Analysis/README.md

 ## Brief

 TEAM MASS:-
-SMIT THAKER
+SMIT THAKER    - KU2407U498
-SUSHANT SHARMA
+SUSHANT SHARMA - KU2407U499
-ADITYA
+ADITYA CHELANI - Ku2407u248
-MIHIR
+MIHIR PATEL    - Ku2407u334

  Team Contribution:-
- smit thaker - programming and execution
+ Smit Thaker    - programming and execution of the project.
- sushant sharma -visualisation
+ Sushant Sharma - visualisation , adding output png etc.
- mihir  - data research
+ Mihir - Dataset provider ,curating datasets for analysis.
- aditya - r&d
+ Aditya - Setup management ,ensuring configuration of tools.

 Welcome to our Customer Segmentation Project! 👋 This project dives into the world of data-driven customer insights, where we used clustering techniques to identify distinct groups of customers based on their demographics, spending habits, and income.